TESS-Laboratory/Cunliffe_et_al_replicated_EC/README.md

 ## The manuscript is in review.
 DOI TBC

-*The processed half hourly EC flux data is archived with the UK Environmental Information Data Center (DOI: 10.5285/e96466c3-5b67-41b0-9252-8f8f393807d7) and AmeriFlux (https://ameriflux.lbl.gov/).*

 ## This repo contains the following scripts
-OUTDATED *analysis_and_visualization.r*
-Main script with analysis and visualization of half-hourly fluxes from the conventional and low-cost systems.
-NB.
-Ideally this large script would be separated out into its constituent parts (esp. the time series gap filling in REdddyProc and the footprint analysis).

 *Additional_Analysis.r*
-This script contains code for producing the revised analysis of fluxes following further corrections.
+This script contains code for producing the main analysis.

 *soil_energy.r*
 Script to tidy soil met data and extract soil energy data.